-Students download the template of a goat to create a design that aligns with the competition theme.
+Students download the template of a goat to create a design that aligns with celebrating their local region, showcasing why it is the 'greatest of all time.'
 Teachers utilise the recommended Australian Good Meat Education resources contained on the following pages for students to learn about food and fibre production in the classroom.